hongminw263/starter-academic/content/home/posts_wp1.md

  css_class = ""
 +++

-Parental Responses to Social Insurance for Children: Evidence from CHIP
+\textbf{Parental Responses to Social Insurance for Children: Evidence from CHIP}

 Expanding Health Insurance with Mandate and Subsidy: Theory and Evidence from Massachusetts